Blooym/KikoGuide/README.md

 ## Installing
 A test build of Kiko Guide is currently available on the Dalamud official repository.
 To install it currently, you will have to enable "Get Plugin Testing Builds" under `Settings -> Experimental`.
 A stable build for KikoGuide should be available soon.

-Bleeding edge builds will still be published on the custom repo below, however it is *highly unrecommended* to use this builds as they may be unstable and cause issues with your game.
+Bleeding edge builds will still be published on the custom repo below, however it is **highly unrecommended** to use these builds as they may be unstable and cause issues with your game.

 If you really wish to install a developer preview release of the plugin, you can add the following repository URL to your 3rd-party repositories